تحلیل اقتصادی تعامل مسؤولیت مدنی مداخلهگر ثالث در نقض قرارداد و انجام عین تعهد؛ مطالعه تطبیقی در حقوق آمریکا و ایران

 ∴ Methodology & Framework, if Applicable ∴

-The research methodology employed in this article is primarily doctrinal and comparative, with a strong emphasis on the economic analysis of law.
+The research methodology employed here is primarily doctrinal and comparative, with a strong emphasis on the economic analysis of law.
 The study systematically examines the legal theories and doctrines surrounding third-party liability in breach of contract and specific performance in both the United States and Iranian legal systems.
 By comparing these two distinct legal frameworks, the research aims to uncover the underlying principles that govern the interaction between these remedies and to assess their economic implications.

-Doctrinal Analysis: The article begins by conducting a detailed doctrinal analysis of third-party liability in breach of contract and specific performance in both U.S. and Iranian law.
+Doctrinal Analysis: This paper begins by conducting a detailed doctrinal analysis of third-party liability in breach of contract and specific performance in both U.S. and Iranian law.
 This involves examining statutory provisions, case law, and the opinions of legal scholars to understand how these remedies are conceptualized and applied in each jurisdiction.
 The doctrinal analysis is crucial for identifying the legal basis for these remedies and understanding their role within the broader legal system.

-Comparative Analysis: The article then undertakes a comparative analysis to highlight the similarities and differences between the U.S. and Iranian approaches to third-party liability and specific performance.
+Comparative Analysis: This paper then undertakes a comparative analysis to highlight the similarities and differences between the U.S. and Iranian approaches to third-party liability and specific performance.
 This comparative approach is essential for understanding how different legal traditions address the interaction between these remedies and for identifying potential areas of convergence or divergence.
 The comparison also sheds light on the cultural and legal factors that influence the prioritization of specific performance or third-party liability in different jurisdictions.

 Economic Analysis: Central to the methodology is the application of economic analysis of law.
 This involves assessing the efficiency implications of different legal rules and remedies, with a focus on resource allocation, transaction costs, and social welfare.
 The economic analysis is used to evaluate the extent to which third-party liability and specific performance contribute to or hinder economic efficiency.
 It also helps to identify potential trade-offs between these remedies and to propose economically viable solutions that align with the goals of the legal system.